 - Remove ice cream from the freezer 10-15 minutes prior to spreading to soften slightly.
 Remove brookies from the pan using the parchment paper.
 Cut down the middle of the bars, creating two equal-sized halves.
 Flip one half over, so the top is facing down, back into the pan.

 - Dollop ice cream across the brookies in the pan and spread evenly.
 Fill any gaps in with additional ice cream.
 Place the second half of the brookies on top of the ice cream, right side up.
 Place in the freezer for at least 4 hours, preferably longer, until frozen solid.
-Use a biscuit cutter if making round sandwiches, or a chef’s knife to cut out square sandwiches.
+Use a biscuit cutter if making round sandwiches, or a chef’s knife to cut out square sandwiches to desired size.
 Enjoy immediately or place back in the freezer until ready to eat.

 Milk chocolate chips work in the cookies, too!